fgm/heisencache/README.md

 the site settings directory, and edit it to add configuration of your choice, following the examples in that file.

+Note that this plugin requires PHP >= 5.3.

 Configuration example
 ---------------------